ergoplatform/ergo-utilities-rust/ergo-headless-dapp-framework/tutorials/Math_Bounty/3-math-bounty-dApp-writing-a-cli-frontend.md

 }
 ```

-Thus we only need to use the following line inside our `main` function in the `bounty` command branch:
+Thus we only need to use the following line inside our `main` function in the `bounty` command section:

 ```rust
 // Acquire the ergs_box_for_bounty